lualparedes/frontend-methodology/README.md

 ## Comment convention

 ### General guidelines
-- Document whenever something isn't obvious --realy, whenever!-- but nothing more (i.e.: don't waste time commenting stuff you're **completely** sure about remembering and don't need to share with other developers)
+- Document whenever something isn't obvious ─realy, whenever!─ but nothing more (i.e.: don't waste time commenting stuff you're **completely** sure about remembering and don't need to share with other developers)
+- If you can't avoid using a magic number, at least make sure to add a note explaining where it comes from and what is the problem it solves
 - Specializations shoudn't document their parent class, because you can tell from their name
 - When working with a team, document more exhaustively than how you normally document